lowcoder-org/lowcoder/docs/build-apps/write-javascript/javascript-query.md

   },
   error => { // after query runs in failure
-    // use built-in message function to pop up an error message message.error("An error occured when fetching user: " + error.message); }
+    // use built-in message function to pop up an error message messageInstance.error("An error occured when fetching user: " + error.message); }
 );
 ```